RM-Terrell/RM-Terrell.github.io/_posts/2020-05-29-docker-part-1.md

 python: can't open file 'manage.py': [Errno 2] No such file or directory
 ```

 Turns out you need to actually _COPY_ your project code into the container for it to work.
 I had succeeded in making an empty Docker container.
-Nice work Reed.
+Nice work.
 Also no need for postgres in the container yet, also learned a fresh lesson on being consistent about naming directories. `django_orbital` != `api`.

 Second pass Dockerfiles and compose file brought me much closer.
 After tweaking the Dockerfile for the `api` directory to look like this